igraph/rigraph/revdep/cran.md

 ## revdepcheck results

-We checked 858 reverse dependencies (853 from CRAN + 5 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 868 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 4 new problems
+ * We saw 5 new problems
- * We failed to check 17 packages
+ * We failed to check 4 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* CePa
+* manynet
-  checking Rd cross-references ...
-WARNING
+  checking tests ...
+ERROR

 * MetaNet
   checking examples ...
 ERROR